bragqut/bragqut.github.io/_posts/2016-01-23-test-snippet.md

 ### Images

-How should be do these - it's bad practise to have files that can't be merged in a Git repository I believe so we should host the images somewhere else?
+How should we do these - it's bad practise to have files that can't be merged in a Git repository I believe so we should host the images somewhere else?